krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-06-07-italy-trip.md

 At the airport, Appa started getting stressed out because the flight started getting delayed more and more while we had a connecting flight to catch.
 The issue was that my parent's flight was on a different PNR than the one going to JFK.
 This means that in the scenario of a delay, the airlines would not help them with a different flight or alternative routes.

-Luckily, our flight managed save some time on arrival and arrived slightly early taking a beautiful route around the Atlantic taking a scenic U-turn before turning back.
+Luckily, our flight managed to save some time on arrival and arrived slightly early taking a beautiful route around the Atlantic taking a scenic U-turn before turning back.
 Once we arrived in JFK, Appa and Amma had to pick up their bags and go to a different terminal, while I stayed back in Terminal 3.
-I scrounged for any possible food options, finally picking a place with ready made pizza.
+I scrounged for any possible food options, finally picking a place with ready-made pizza.
 Ironic, considering how many times we would have pizza in the next few days.

 On the flight to Rome, I managed to sleep a decent amount (which is quite unusual).